 Tablet-based Audiometry: Testing When and Where it is Needed

 Today’s tablet-based audiometers are lightweight, cost-efficient, easy to use and highly portable.
 They are available on demand, provide various levels of testing capabilities, and can be taken bedside to directly test patients for whom transport, exposure risks, or overall access keep them from going to the audiology department.
 These systems provide an optimal alternate solution for hearing testing to help address hospital audiology departments’ space and time limitations.

 Emergency rooms can benefit as well.
-Tablet-based audiometers have the ability to provide valuable diagnostic information about the overall status of a patient in minutes.
+Workplace audiometers have the ability to provide valuable diagnostic information about the overall status of a patient in minutes.
 This is critical for patients who come into the ER presenting with head trauma or sudden sensorineural hearing loss (SSNHL).
-The treatment and follow-up recommended for these patients is significantly reliant on any changes, or brut values, of hearing levels.
+The treatment and follow-up recommended for these patients are significantly reliant on any changes, or brut values, of hearing levels.

-The best tablet-based systems are intuitive and easy enabling almost anyone on staff to administer an accurate hearing testing.
+The best tablet-based systems are intuitive and easy, enabling almost anyone on staff to administer accurate hearing testing.
 They offer advanced clinical capabilities and offer seamless integrations with hospital EMRs or other patient records systems.

 Tablet-based audiometry is easy to obtain and incorporate into any hospital where resources for audiometric testing are at a premium.
-Low upfront costs are a small fraction of the six-figure price tag associated with adding another soundproof booth and a bulky conventional audiometer to an existing audiology department, if the space even existed to do so.
+Low, upfront audiometer prices are a small fraction of the six-figure price tag associated with adding another soundproof booth and a bulky conventional audiometer to an existing audiology department if the space even existed to do so.